-Neology is a leading provider of technology and systems for growing markets including tolling, congestion pricing, electronic vehicle registration, pubic safety, and other markets.
+Neology is a leading provider of technology and systems for growing markets including tolling, congestion pricing, electronic vehicle registration, public safety, and other markets.
 As an industry-leading 6C original equipment manufacturer and software developer, Neology designs and develops products used in more than 5,000 lanes and most electronic toll collection systems across the world.
 Neology’s product line-up includes automatic license plate recognition cameras, radio frequency identification (RFID) readers, license plate recognition systems and software utilizing cutting edge artificial intelligence, vehicle detection and classification systems, and RFID transponders.

 “Neology is excited to work with Parsons in developing new opportunities and solutions in these growing markets.
 By working with Parsons, Neology is able to leverage our best in class technology and participate on significant projects,” said Francisco Martinez, CEO of Neology.
 “Parsons size and extensive presence in the market enable them to reach customers globally.
 Plus, Parsons brings a forward-thinking mindset on technology and innovation that we see as compatible with Neology’s approach.“